What Is a Certified Check?

 A certified check is a check that has been verified by the bank the funds are drawn on as “good.”
 An officer of the bank certifies that the check writer had sufficient funds available and that the signature is genuine.
 As a result, anybody accepting the check can be confident that the check will not bounce or be returned, assuming the check is legitimate and still valid.

-After verifying that a check is good, the bank generally adds a stamp and signature to the check, as well as conditions (such as the check is good for up to 60 days).
-The bank should then prevent the check writer from using or withdrawing the funds that have been reserved for that check.
+Obtaining a check: After verifying that a check is good, banks typically add a stamp and signature to the check, along with any conditions (like limiting the check’s validity for up to 60 days).
+The bank should then prevent the check writer from using or withdrawing the funds that funded the check.

-Because certified checks are “official” checks, the funds from a certified check are generally available within one business day after depositing the check, assuming you deposit the check in-person with a bank employee (at least the first $5,000 should be available, but banks can place a hold on amounts higher than that).
+Funds availability: Because certified checks are “official” checks, a portion of funds should be available within one business day after depositing the check, assuming you deposit the check in-person with a bank employee.
+In many cases, at least the first $5,000 is available, but banks can place a hold on amounts higher than that.

 How to Get a Certified Check

 To pay with a certified check, visit a bank branch, where a bank employee can verify that you are the account owner and that you have funds available in your account.
 Ask what the requirements are before you write the check.